iggysiegel/NFL/docs/index.md

 ## Future Work

-The model seems to perform well in the aggregate, but it has important blind spots.
-The model cannot account for mid-week developments or motivational factors such as a team already eliminated from the playoffs, and it takes time to learn new quarterback effects.
+The model seems to show signal but it is far from a perfect system.
+It does not account for mid-week developments or motivational factors such as if a team has already been eliminated from the playoffs, it takes time to learn new quarterback effects, and it does not track injuries outside the quarterback.
 When unusual circumstances arise, it's best to either skip the game entirely or adjust your confidence threshold accordingly.
 Simple statisical models work best under "normal" conditions where historical patterns remain relevant.

 Several areas could improve the model.
 First, home-field advantage could be made context-dependent, varying with factors like rest disparities, divisional familiarity, and game importance.
-Second, quarterback effects could evolve dynamically over time rather than remaining static across three-year periods.
+Quarterback effects could evolve dynamically over time rather than remaining static across three-year periods.
 Finally, modeling efficiency metrics like EPA or WPA instead of raw point differentials might better capture underlying team and quarterback performance.

 As a disclaimer, this project is purely for personal interest.
+In my opinion, the betting spread odds seem to be a highly efficient market especially toward the end of the week.
 I do not encourage sports betting, and if you are using the website to sports bet proceed carefully...